AplaProject/apla-docs-en/source/tutorials/app_tutorial.rst

 quick-start
 ^^^^^^^^^^^

-This tutorial uses |platform| `quick start <quick-start>`_.
+This tutorial uses |platform| https://github.com/GenesisKernel/quick-start.
 The quick start provides `docker`_ containers for five network nodes.
 Each node has its own backend, database, and client.
 The manage.sh script can be used to control the nodes.

-For installation instructions, see the `quick-start readme <quick-start-readme>`_ on GitHub.
+For installation instructions, see the https://github.com/GenesisKernel/quick-start/blob/master/README.md on GitHub.

 Molis